DENTSPLY ALERT: Bragar Eagel & Squire, P.C. is Investigating Dentsply Sirona, Inc. on Behalf of Dentsply Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Dentsply Sirona, Inc. (“Dentsply” or the “Company”) (NASDAQ: XRAY) on behalf of Dentsply stockholders.
+NEW YORK, April 25, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Dentsply Sirona, Inc. (“Dentsply” or the “Company”) ( XRAY) on behalf of Dentsply stockholders.
 Our investigation concerns whether Dentsply has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.